meilisearch/documentation/guides/advanced_guides/configuration.md

 **Environment variable**: `MEILI_MASTER_KEY`
 **CLI option**: `--master-key`

 The master key allowing you to do everything on the server.
 If no master key is provided all routes will be accessible without keys.
-This is only possible if your are in `developement` environment.
-An error is thrown if you try to start MeiliSearch without master key when the environment is set to `production`.
+This is only possible if you are in `development` environment.
+An error is thrown if you try to start MeiliSearch without any master key when the environment is set to `production`.

 [Learn more about the permission and authentication in this guide.](/guides/advanced_guides/authentication.md)